Sterile Processing Program | Sterile Processing Technician

 What Does a Sterile Processing Technician Do?

-• Monitor and operate sterilization equipment
+• Monitoring and operating autoclaves and other sterilization equipment

 Program Objectives